What is Engineered Hardwood? 12 Facts You Should Know

 Glue down installation is a permanent solution, and it’s well-suited for high-traffic commercial areas where you really want to make sure your flooring is stable.
 This method is best left to the pros.

 Related Content >> How To Install Laminate Flooring

 This is the most common installation method for genuine wood flooring, but it also works with engineered wood.
 You need to have a wood subfloor for this method.
 If you’re comfortable using power tools, then you might be able to install it yourself.
 We would still recommend hiring a professional to make your life easier.

-No matter how wonderful engineered hardwood may be, it can’t be completely perfect without some accessories like underlayments and moldings.
+No matter how wonderful engineered hardwood may be, it can’t be completely perfect without some accessories like underlayments, moldings, and moisture barriers.
 And who doesn’t love accessories?